xin-hedera/hedera-mirror-node/docs/design/scheduled-transactions.md

 ## Purpose

-Scheduled transactions allow users to submit transactions to Hedera that will execute once all required signatures are acquired.
+Scheduled transactions allow users to submit transactions that will execute once all required signatures are acquired.
 This document explains how the mirror node can be updated to support scheduled transactions.

 ## Goals